The last state to do so, Western Australia has ended imprisonment for unpaid fines after a four-year campaign led by Social Reinvestment WA (SRWA).

 “The fines are unaffordable and hopefully it doesn’t take another eight-year campaign to actually introduce income assessed and sized fines so the punitive value is of equal value.”

 “We should also be retrospectively reducing all fines of those people who live below the poverty line or who are in economic hardship.”

 Georgatos said regardless of whether enforced by a government agency or a Magistrate, people in poverty were still going to be locked up for defaulting on fines they can’t afford.

 “We’ve got a lot more work to do before we actually say hurrah and hallelujah.”

-The reform comes after at least 10,000 people gathered at Perth’s Langley Park to protest the treatment of BIPOC and support the Black Lives Matter movement.
+The reform comes after at least 10,000 people gathered at Perth’s Langley Park to protest the treatment of BIPOC (Black, Indigenous, People of Colour) and to support the Black Lives Matter movement.